 Travelling With Breast Milk by Car

 Pumping when travelling by car is much easier compared to pumping on a plane.
 You will be pumping in the privacy of your vehicle.
 You can use a cooler and some ice to keep milk cold until you get home or reach your destination.
-You will also enjoy added benefits- for instance; you can use a car adapter to the pump without having to stop and find electrical outlets.
-So you can take a manual or electric breast pumps when travelling by car.
+You will also enjoy added benefits- for instance; you can use a car adapter to the unit without having to stop and find electrical outlets.

 Pumping on a cruise